 Another interesting and important development in the area of physician education and communication has been patient awareness and drug and disease education programs.

-Some pharma companies have done a really great job in providing online information on various diseases: how they’re treated, what the first course of treatment is, second course, etc. There are a set of physicians who embrace this kind of information and share it with their patients because they see it as going a long way towards educating those patients about their disease, how they can better manage it, what things they might be able to do in addition to the medication being prescribed.
+Some pharma companies are taking great efforts to provide online information on various diseases: how they’re treated, what the first course of treatment is, second course, etc. There are a set of physicians who embrace this kind of information and share it with their patients because they see it as going a long way towards educating those patients about their disease, how they can better manage it, and what things they might be able to do in addition to the medication being prescribed.

 In open-end responses to our 2018 Healthcare Predictions survey, online patient awareness and drug education programs were mentioned repeatedly.
-Those physician respondents appreciated patient assistance programs.
+Those physician respondents said they appreciated patient assistance programs.

 The more we can improve that source of information, and make it accurate, easy to access, and clear and readable at the right level for consumers in the marketplace, the better.